 The Departments of Engineering offer Master of Science degrees in Mechanical Engineering (M.S.M.E.), Electrical and Computer Engineering (M.S.E.C.E.), and Biomedical Engineering (M.S.B.M.E.).
-These programs are designed for students who are interested in engineering careers that require education beyond the baccalaureate degree, for example, industrial research and development or students planning to go on to a doctoral program.
+These programs are designed for students who are interested in engineering careers that require education beyond the baccalaureate degree.
+Examples of this include engineers performing industrial research and development or students who plan to pursue a doctoral degree.

-The Departments of Engineering also offer a Master of Engineering (M.E.) degree for students who are more practice oriented and would like to take some MBA level business courses.
-This program is ideal for students who have an interest in doing engineering consulting work, product development, or appropriate technology for developing countries.
+The Departments of Engineering also offer a Master of Engineering (M.E.) degree for students who are more practice oriented.
+This program is ideal for students who have an interest in engineering consulting, product development, or appropriate technology for developing countries.

-Students interested in a career requiring advanced and complementary skills in both business and engineering may complete the Master of Engineering and MBA degrees concurrently.
+Students interested in a career requiring advanced and complementary skills in both business and engineering may enter the joint Master of Engineering and MBA degree program.
 Electives in the engineering program substitute for electives in the MBA program.
 Students should consult with advisors in both engineering and business to determine the best sequence of courses.

-Students who are near completion of their undergraduate engineering degree at Baylor University may enter one of the Department's joint degree programs in which, by proper planning, up to six units of graduate credit may be used toward the degree requirements of both the bachelor's and the master's degrees.
-These eight joint degree programs are:
+Students who are near completion of their undergraduate engineering degree at Baylor University may enter one of the joint degree programs in which, by proper planning, up to six units of graduate credit may be used toward the degree requirements of both the bachelor's and the master's degrees.
+The eight joint degree programs are: